St DuthusBed & Breakfast

 Being about 1 mile off the A9 (heading north) on the B874, Halkirk is just off the NORTH COAST 500 scenic route.
 Heading west out of Thurso on the A836, it is approximately 6 miles to the village.

 Halkirk is well-placed for touring the SCENIC NORTHERN HIGHLANDS in any direction including further north across the Pentland Firth to ORKNEY.
+The north and east coasts are but a short drive away.

 St Duthus is an ideal overnight stop on the way to ORKNEY ~ ferries from Scrabster & Gills Bay approx. 8 and 20 miles from Halkirk.